proz-tecnologia/PIT01GP08/README.md

 ## Development
 - Developing the prototype/wireframe of what is expected at the end of sprint I
-- Configuring of the repository created on Github by the work team
+- Configuring the repository created on Github by the work team

 </br>